The Certificate in Advanced Wilderness Therapeutic Approaches

 You want to find and understand a targeted therapeutic approach that is designed explicitly for different types of children, schools or special provision, and that is proven and pressure tested with real children, and measurable.
 Something that can easily be accessed by your school, implemented and integrated, and from which you can then incorporate Impact Assessment as part of your school inspection reports or budget-spend reports, and even contributing to a greater “Therapeutic Whole-School” strategy.

-You encounter or work with children or young adults on a regular basis outside of the education system, but in the healthcare system.
-This is no different to anyone else, in that it includes children that are identified for any number of reasons, as having social, emotional, behavioural or other diagnosed issues and conditions, but possibly in parallel with also having to deal with other health issues, trauma, and even terminal illness.
+You encounter or work with adults, children or young adults on a regular basis outside of the education system, but in the healthcare system.
+This is no different to anyone else, in that it includes individuals that are identified for any number of reasons, as having social, emotional, behavioural or other diagnosed issues and conditions, but possibly in parallel with also having to deal with other health issues, trauma, and even terminal illness.

 You may want to know how to use existing UK National Health Service (NHS) green spaces, or access other green spaces in your locality, and utilise them effectively to start trying to meet emotional, social, behavioural or other defined objectives, through implementing structured Wilderness Therapeutic Interventions.

 Therapists and Counsellors

 You understand the limitations (as well as perhaps the boundary benefits) of being inside four walls with a ceiling, a floor, a door, windows, and chairs to sit on.
 But you have an inkling, or perhaps you read somewhere, that being in nature is good for you, and it adds some benefit to a person’s general wellbeing and can facilitate a clinical therapeutic process.

 You might or might not understand that “in the wild” is not the same as “being outdoors” which could mean the middle of a car park.
 You want to know more, and explore if and how you can take your therapeutic practice with clients outdoors, into something approaching “nature”.